These schoolgirls in Afghanistan are determined to get an education – no matter the obstacles.

-Girls like Bibi Asha, Lialoma, Zahra, Marzia, Sana and their families are also caught in the growing economic and hunger crisis that is making life more difficult for nearly all Afghans.
+Girls like Bibi Aisha, Lialoma, Zahra, Marzia, Sana and their families are also caught in the growing economic and hunger crisis that is making life more difficult for nearly all Afghans.

-Still, these five intrepid girls continue to dream big, trekking each day to math and literacy classes the International Rescue Committee (IRC) offers to children up to sixth grade who are unable to access schools.
+Still, these five intrepid girls continue to dream big, trekking each day to math and literacy classes the International Rescue Committee (IRC) offers to children up to sixth grade who are unable to access schools, with the support of the European Union (EU).
 These informal courses are available six days a week across five Afghan provinces.

 Below, meet the five girls and learn what motivates them to continue learning.

-Bibi Asha, 9, has been attending IRC-run courses since they began three months ago and never misses a class.
+Bibi Aisha, 9, has been attending IRC-run courses since they began three months ago and never misses a class.
 “My teachers and my books are my best friends,” she says.

-Bibi Asha is from a village in the Logar province of Afghanistan.
+Bibi Aisha is from a village in the Logar province of Afghanistan.
 Prior to the IRC’s program, the village did not have a school she could attend.